shellyln/matrixcode.js-legacy/README.md

 ### Now we are planning to refactor and re-implement it on [matrixcode.js Project](https://github.com/qnq777/matrixcode.js).

+# Key features
+  * Render matrix codes and barcodes to canvas.
+  * Render QR Code to SVG.
+  * Include Read Solomon polynomial math library that can encode and decode.

 # Issues
   * **not tested well**
   * pollute global namespace